-The Fox Group noted that HIPAA guidelines don’t prohibit the use of email, but ask that healthcare providers observe certain considerations when transmitting sensitive information.
+HIPAA guidelines don’t prohibit the use of email, but ask that healthcare providers observe certain considerations when transmitting sensitive information.
 According to the HIPAA FAQs page, “The Privacy Rule allows covered healthcare providers to communicate electronically, such as through email, with their patients, provided they apply reasonable safeguards when doing so.
 For example, certain precautions may need to be taken when using email to avoid unintentional disclosures, such as checking the email address for accuracy before sending, or sending an email alert to the patient for address confirmation prior to sending the message.”

 HIPAA also notes that when patients initiate email contact with the provider, the healthcare organization assumes the responsibility for ensuring that messages are acceptable and that the patient understands the potential risks of using an unencrypted platform.
 The provider can make the patient aware of these possible threats and let him or her decide whether or not to continue communicating in this manner.

 The HIPAA Privacy Rule isn’t the only standard that applies here, however.
-The Fox Group noted that The Security Rule can also come into play, particularly when it comes to sending electronically protected health information, or e-PHI.
+The Security Rule can also come into play, particularly when it comes to sending electronically protected health information, or e-PHI.
 According to HIPAA, “The Security Rule does not expressly prohibit the use of email for sending e-PHI.
 However, the standards for access control, integrity, and transmission security require covered entities to implement policies and procedures to restrict access to, protect the integrity of, and guard against unauthorized access to e-PHI.”
 This includes not only policies, but encryption as well.
 Healthcare organizations must use encryption to safely transmit sensitive e-PHI over an open network.